Targeted free energy estimation via learned mappings: Model

 Our implementation of $M_k$ is based on the architecture proposed by Dinh et al.~\cite{dinh2017density}, which is often referred to as the \textit{coupling layer}.
 Let $r_{i}^\nu$, $\nu\in\{1, 2, 3\}$, be the spatial coordinates of the particle with position vector $r_i\in\mathbb{T}^3$.
 To simplify notation, we will also use $r_{i}^\nu$ to denote the inputs to layer $k$ (that is, the particles transformed by $M_{k-1}\circ\cdots\circ M_1$), and drop the dependence on $k$.
 Let $\mathbb{I}_k$ be a subset of the indices $\{1, 2, 3\}$ associated with layer $k$.
 Then, $M_k$ is defined as follows:

 where

 By $r_i^{\mathbb{I}_k}$ we refer to the set of coordinates of $r_i$ that are indexed by $\mathbb{I}_k$, and $C_i^\nu$ is the output of $C$ for coordinate $\nu$ of particle $i$.
 The functions $G$ and $C$ are implemented by neural networks.
-The parameters of $G$ associated with coordinate $\nu$ of particle $i$ are denoted by $\psi_i^\nu$, and are computed by $C$.
+The parameters of $G$ associated with coordinate $\nu$ of particle $i$ are denoted by $\psi_i^\nu$ and computed by $C$; we have again dropped the dependence of $\psi_i^{\nu}$ on $k$ to simplify notation.
 The parameters of $C$ are the learnable parameters of the layer, $\theta_k$.
+An illustration of the coupling layer defined by Eqs.~(\ref{eq:coupling_layer}--\ref{eq:conditioner}) is shown in Fig.~\ref{fig:coupling_layer}.

 In simple terms, $M_k$ works as follows.
 We partition the coordinates into two sets; the coordinates indexed by $\mathbb{I}_k$ are left invariant, whereas the remaining coordinates are transformed element-wise.
 Each transformed coordinate undergoes a different transformation depending on the value of $\psi_i^\nu$, which itself is a function of all the coordinates that remain invariant.
 To ensure that each coordinate gets the opportunity to be transformed as a function of every other coordinate, each layer $M_k$ uses a different partition $\mathbb{I}_k$, and we cycle through the partitions $\{1\}$, $\{2\}$, $\{3\}$, $\{1,2\}$, $\{2,3\}$ and $\{1,3\}$ across layers.